Management Team

 Daniel A. de Boer - Founding CEO

-Daniel is our Founder and Chief Executive Officer since our incorporation in 2012.
-Mr. de Boer is a serial entrepreneur and passionate advocate for rare disease patients.
+Daniel is our Founder and has served as our Chief Executive Officer since our incorporation in 2012 and is an executive director of our Board.
+Daniel is a serial entrepreneur and passionate advocate for rare disease patients.
 After one of his children was diagnosed with a rare disease, he started ProQR to develop RNA therapies for rare diseases.
-Before founding ProQR, Mr. de Boer was founder and Chief Executive Officer of several technology companies.
-He is also strategic advisor at Hybridize Therapeutics, Meatable, Algramo, Xinvento, Avanzanite, BioColl Labs and a member of the advisory board at the Termeer Foundation.
-In 2018 Mr. de Boer was named "Emerging Entrepreneur of the Year" by EY.
-In 2019 Mr. de Boer was selected for the Young Global Leader program at the World Economic Forum.
+Before founding ProQR, Daniel was founder and Chief Executive Officer of several technology companies.

-Daniel de Boer
+Daniel de Boer CEO

 Gerard Platenburg